thomasloven/lovelace-card-tools/README.md

 This is a collection of tools to simplify creating custom cards for [Home Assistant](https://home-assistant.io)

+# IMPORTANT
+card-tools and any plugins that require it works only with Home Assistant 0.84 or later.

 ## Installation instructions

 If you see "Can't find card-tools. [...]" in your Home Assistant UI, follow these instructions.